 About the Program

-The Traditional Rotating Internship (TRI) program is incorporated into a unique collaborative program entitled the Residency Program in Social Medicine (RPSM).
+The Transitional Year (TY) program is incorporated into a unique collaborative program entitled the Residency Program in Social Medicine (RPSM).
 The collaborative nature of the program is to emphasize osteopathic primary care including its cornerstone of disease prevention, osteopathic manipulative treatment, and biopsychosocial modalities.

 An osteopathic approach to diagnosis and management is emphasized throughout the internship.
 Interns are taught to view the body in a holistic manner -- that the body is a unit in which structure and function are mutually related.
 The dependence on the body’s self-regulatory and self-healing abilities on unimpeded flow of blood, lymphatic fluid, and nerve impulses are demonstrated.